-Dr. Money-Brady has an interest in Leadership, Adverse Childhood Experiences and Trauma.
-She works with practicum and internship student who are navigating their clinical experience in schools or mental health settings.
-Her dissertation research involves a qualitative study on the characteristics and supports of School Counselor Leaders to understand how they best advocate for their student.
+Jen has an interest in Advocacy, Leadership, Adverse Childhood Experiences and Trauma, Supervision and Collaboration with Administrators.
+Jen spends her summers supervising a team of counseling students and licensed counselors at Horizon's at St. Richard's Academic and Enrichment Summer program.
+Jen's dissertation research involved a qualitative study on the characteristics and supports of School Counselor Leaders to understand how they best advocate for their students.